The Clear Edge

 The Executive Summary

-• What changes if you apply it: Weak, “busy but broke” offers turn into 6–7/7 assets that double conversion (10–15% to 25–35%), cut sales cycles to 3–5 weeks, lift effective rates from $300–$500/hour to $500–$800/hour, and add $240K–$420K in annual revenue without more delivery time.
+• What changes if you apply it: “Busy but broke” offers become 6–7/7 assets that double conversion (10–15% to 25–35%), cut sales cycles to 3–5 weeks, lift effective rates from $300–$500/hour to $500–$800/hour, and add $240K–$420K annually without more delivery time.

-• Time to implement: Run the score in 15 minutes, execute focused fixes over 4–6 weeks to see the first $10K–$15K monthly lift, and compound to $20K–$35K monthly gains over 90 days with quarterly 15-minute retests.
+• Time to implement: Run the score in 15 minutes, apply focused fixes over 4–6 weeks to see the first $10K–$15K monthly lift, and compound to $20K–$35K monthly gains over 90 days with quarterly 15-minute retests.

 Written by Nour Boustani for $50K–$150K/month founders and operators who want to scale past hidden offer ceilings without adding more hours, discounting defensively, or guessing what to fix next.